-- Call the preschool office, as instructed in the "Preschool Site Information" addendum to this Handbook, before 8:00 a.m. each day your child is absent and state the reason for the absence. - If your child is absent for 4 or more consecutive school days due to illness or injury, you are required to submit a note from your child's healthcare provider stating any limitations of activities and/or food, if applicable, before your child can be readmitted to school. - If your child was evaluated by a healthcare provider, regardless of the length of the absence, you are required to submit a completed Request for Medical Evaluation form or similar form indicating any restrictions.
-A private physician's medical excuse note is acceptable provided it contains the same information.
-One of these is required for readmittance. - An unexcused absence will be recorded if the preschool is not notified.
+- Call the preschool office, as instructed in the "Preschool Site Information" addendum to this Handbook, before 8:00 a.m. each day your child is absent and state the reason for the absence. - If your child is absent for 4 or more consecutive school days due to illness or injury, you are required to submit a note from your child's healthcare provider stating student is allowed to return to school and state any limitations of activities and/or food, if applicable, before your child can be readmitted to school. - If your child was evaluated by a healthcare provider, regardless of the length of the absence, you are required to submit a note from a medical provider (i.e. doctor's note) indicating any restrictions. - An unexcused absence will be recorded if the preschool is not notified.